guumaster/hostctl/docs/content/docs/cli-usage/_index.md

 ## hostctl

-Manage your hosts file like a pro
+A Dev tool to manage your hosts file like a pro

 ### Synopsis